-I'm suffering from very strong cooking smells coming from the apartment beneath mine well into the evening, to the point where I'm getting headaches from them.
+I'm suffering because of very strong cooking smells coming from the apartment below mine.
+The odors last well into the evening to the point where I'm getting headaches from them.
 Is there anything that can be done?
 Are the rules different for co-ops, condos, and rentals?

-The city does have laws that cover neighbor-to-neighbor relations, including policies against residents who are creating a "nuisance," a term that refers to behavior like excessive noise, damaging property, or creating a safety hazard.
+New York City has robust legislation regarding smoking, as well as policies against residents who are creating a "nuisance," a term that refers to behavior like excessive noise, damaging property, or creating a safety hazard.
 But building management may be hesitant to address other types of intrusive odors, our experts say.

-"Both smoking and cooking odors are nuisances and are usually governed, especially in a co-op, by the terms of the lease," says Dean Roberts, an attorney with Norris, McLaughlin & Marcus.
+"Both smoking and cooking odors are nuisances and are usually governed, especially in a co-op, by the terms of the lease," says Dean Roberts, an attorney with Norris McLaughlin PA.
 "If another shareholder is cooking in a manner that creates a nuisance, the co-op is legally required to deal with it."

 Co-op boards, however, are generally reluctant to intervene in a dispute between shareholders, especially over a matter as subjective as smells.

 "Most co-op and condo by-laws do not allow for unreasonable infringement on others’ rights to quiet enjoyment [of their apartments]," says Deanna Kory, a broker with Corcoran.
 "However, what smells good to one person smells terrible to another.
 I doubt there is a way to make what will feel like a fair solution unless unit owners can work it out themselves—which of course is tricky."